MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/recordref/recordref-locktable-method.md

 # RecordRef.LockTable([Boolean] [, Boolean]) Method
 > **Version**: _Available or changed with runtime version 1.0._

-Locks a table to protect it from write transactions that conflict with each other.
+Starts locking on a table to protect it from write transactions that conflict with each other.

 ## Syntax